Substance Abuse Education for Delaware Nurses

 Variables that have been associated with a higher risk for misuse, abuse, and addiction include history of addiction in biological parents, current drug addiction in the family, regular contact with high-risk groups or activities, and personal history of illicit drug use or alcohol addiction.
 (See also “Recognizing Aberrant Drug-Related Behaviors” later in this course.)

 The use of screening tools is recommended, and multiple tools are available that can help healthcare providers to assess these risks.
-The specific tool to be used is determined based on:
+Examples of screening tools to assess opioid risk or misuse include:

-- Opioid Risk Tool: Administered at initial visit prior to beginning opioid therapy; questions address age, family, and personal history of substance abuse, history of preadolescent sexual abuse, and psychological diseases
+- Opioid Risk Tool: Administered at initial visit prior to beginning opioid therapy; questions address age, family, and personal history of substance abuse, history of preadolescent sexual abuse, and psychological diseases (see below)

 - Screening to Brief Intervention (S2BI): A series of questions regarding frequency-of-use in adolescent patients of substances most commonly used